actionhero/actionhero/site/source/includes/docs/core/development_mode.md

 });
 ```

-You can use actionhero's `watchFileAndAct()` method to watch additional files your application may have:
+You can use ActionHero's `watchFileAndAct()` method to watch additional files your application may have:

 ## Debugging

-You can use the awesome [node-inspector](https://github.com/dannycoates/node-inspector) project to help you debug your actionhero application within the familar Chrome Browser's developer tools.
+You can use the awesome [node-inspector](https://github.com/dannycoates/node-inspector) project to help you debug your ActionHero application within the familar Chrome Browser's developer tools.

-Be sure to run actionhero with node's `--debug` flag, ie: `node ./node_modules/.bin/actionhero start --debug`
+Be sure to run ActionHero with node's `--debug` flag, ie: `node ./node_modules/.bin/actionhero start --debug`

 ```javascript
 // in package.json